The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Some hospitals have started doing credit checks on patients before they even get a bill.
 One of the viewers of Channel 5 On Your Side said that she noticed something on her credit report that she had never seen before.
 Over the past few years, she has visited facilities in two hospital systems in the St. Louis area.

-“I feel betrayed,” said Deborah, who asked not to show her face for fear of privacy.
-"I was absolutely stunned to see that both of these places had soft credit checks."
+“I feel betrayed,” said Deborah, who asked that her face not be shown out of privacy concerns.
+“I was absolutely stunned to see that both of these places had done soft credit checks.”

 Deborah has complex medical needs, but does not consider herself a risky client.
 She said that she always managed to pay the bills.